Montessori Education

 • foster an understanding of the child’s role in their community, in their culture and in the natural world

-Learn about the Elementary (6-12) Teacher Training Programs at MNW
+Learn about the Elementary (6-12) Teacher Training Program at MNW

 • ideally a working farm in which adolescents